Sigma-Ratings/api-docs/source/index.html.md

 ### Response

-The API response is structured as a `summary` section and `results` section.
-The summary data aggregates the results and can be used to build busines logic such as prioritizing investigations and segmenting searches.
-The results data enumerates all of the entity matches and their corresponding indicators and supporting data.
+The API response is structured as: an `audit_id`, a `summary` section and `results` section.
+The `audit_id` is a uniquely identified id that can be used with the [audit endpoint](#audit) to retrieve a previously executed request.
+The `summary` data aggregates the results and can be used to build busines logic such as prioritizing investigations and segmenting searches.
+The `results` data enumerates all of the entity matches and their corresponding indicators and supporting data.

 _**Summary Data**_